Akshay290603/retail_management_system/README.md

 <br>

-* customer management for retailers + All database connections ✅
+* customer management for retailers + All database connections + creation ✅

 <br>